thoughtbot/maybe_haskell/book/haskell-basics/kinds-and-parameters.md

 ```

 Any lowercase value will do, but it's common to use `a` because it's short, and
-a value of type `a` can be thought of as a value of `a`ny type.
+a value of type `a` can be thought of as a value of any type.
 Rather than
 hard-coding that a person has an age (or not), we can say a person is holding
 some thing of type `a` (or not).